 Hot Springs is a tiny town located in the state of Virginia.
 With a population of 524 people and just one neighborhood, Hot Springs is the 328th largest community in Virginia.
-Much of the housing stock in Hot Springs was built prior to World War II, making it one of the older and more historic towns in the country.
+Hot Springs has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Hot Springs is a decidedly white-collar town, with fully 85.32% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hot Springs is a town of managers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Hot Springs who work in management occupations (42.46%), office and administrative support (22.62%), and sales jobs (13.49%).